UnionInternationalCheminsdeFer/OSDM/tools/demo-app.md

 ## Contact

-The app will be open sourced as soon as SBB has the clearance from its legal entity.
+The app will be open sourced as soon as SBB has the clearance from its legal department (scheduled for December for 2021).
 Until then please contact [Andreas Schlapbach](https://www.linkedin.com/in/andreas-schlapbach/).

 ![SBB](../images/logo/SBB-logo.png)